Drag Race Italia season 2

 The second season of Drag Race Italia premiered on 20 October 2022.
 The ten contestants were announced on 30 September 2022.
 The winner of the second season of Drag Race Italia was La Diamond, with Aura Eternal and Nehellenia as runners-up.

 Discovery+ confirmed that the reality show opened a casting call for season two.
 On 29 September 2022, they showed a teaser confirming ten contestants with Italian drag performer Priscilla, actress Chiara Francini and television personality Tommaso Zorzi reconfirmed as judges.

-The season consisted of eight one-hour episodes.
+The season consisted of eight episodes.

 Contestants

 Ages, names, and cities stated are at time of filming.